 Set up mentorship and training programs

-Mentorship and training programs can come in handy for training new workers while also making tenured ones feel empowered to share their knowledge and skills with someone new.
+Mentorship is an effective way to train new employees while also making tenured ones feel empowered to share their knowledge and skills with someone new.

 Creating a mentoring program is essential to ensuring that new workers can learn quickly and have resources to study.
 It also makes the mentor’s job lighter and easier.
 So, it’s really for everyone’s advantage.